Professors Davis, Hardy, K. Weese; Associate Professors Nowlin, Perry, Varholy; Assistant Professor Horne; Visiting Assistant Professor Nace

-AUTHORSHIP AND THE TECHNOLOGY OF LITERATURE.
+AUTHORSHIP AND THE HISTORY OF THE BOOK.
 This course examines the ways that literature has been shaped by changes in authorship and changes in textual technologies.
 Students consider questions such as how authors have been educated, compensated, and represented; the importance of authorship in literary theory; and how literature is affected by the way it is written and read, whether orally, in manuscript, in print, or in electronic form.
 Offered: fall semester of odd-numbered years.

 ENGLISH 380.
 (3)